OBSTRUCTION

 Judge Cha had underrated and underestimated his courage and determination

-When he exited the meeting room, Prosecutor Kang Yeon Hee expressed her sympathy for him as his position was now unfavourable.
+When he exited the meeting room, Prosecutor Kang Yeon Hee expressed

+But, she was surprised by his calm and relaxed demeanour.
 He explained that he was relieved that the trial was going as he had expected.
+Prosecutor Kang was convinced that it was all nonsense.

 He reminded her that although they were both fighting against each other in the law court, they were, in actual fact, in pursuit of the truth.